wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

   in queue subroutines.
 - `XIVO_QUEUEOPTIONS`: the value is a list of options to be passed to the Queue application, e.g.
   `hHtT`.
 This variable is only available in queue subroutines.
-- `XIVO_RINGSECONDS`: the value is the number of seconds a user will ring before the call is forwarded elsewhere, or hungup if no forwards are configured.
+- `WAZO_RINGSECONDS`: the value is the number of seconds a user will ring before the call is forwarded elsewhere, or hungup if no forwards are configured.
 This variable can only be used in a User subroutine.
 - `XIVO_SRCNUM`: the value is the callerid number of the originator of the call: the internal